 “Dr. Durairaj and his whole team were fantastic,” she says.
 “Thank you to everyone at Huntington Hospital for saving my life.”

 Offering a full spectrum of cardiology services, Huntington Hospital Heart and Vascular Center provides superior care, and we do it with heart.
-Find a cardiac surgeon that specializes in aortic stenosis at Huntington Hospital.
+Find a cardiologist that specializes in aortic stenosis at Huntington Hospital.